mtak-blog/mtak-blog.github.io/_posts/2019-03-24-generalizing-seqlocks.md

 }
 ```

 `get` is very similar to `SSMD::get` except it adds self to the `read_log` and checks the `redo_log` for any writes made during the transaction.
-Without that check, Single Lock Atomicity, would be violated.
+Without that check, Single Lock Atomicity would be violated.

 #### ThreadKey::rw